035966-L3/Sleeping-Cup-Testcases/Extra/#4/README.md

-### About this contest

-There is only one problem in the contest.

 ### About this problem

 This is the hard version of problem D (in Main/#4), which is not used in the contest.